 Get creative and invent some fresh queries of your own!

-Xplenty: Advanced Solutions for Data Integration Challenges
+Xplenty: Advanced Solutions for Data Warehouse Use Cases

 This was a simple example of how to create a basic data warehouse.
 You can use this data warehouse to integrate data from all the databases and applications related to your company, like data pertaining to: marketing, accounting, payroll, clients, customers, vendors, distributors, scheduling, shipping, production, billing, warehousing, customer satisfaction, market research, advertising, public relations, and more.